Kolyasisan/Core-Update-Manager/Documentation.md

 # Some crucial notes
 The project has a script called ```Il2CppSetOptionAttribute``` that contains an attribute for the IL2CPP compiler.
 The UpdateManager uses those attributes to gain quite a bit of performance by disabling some checks.
 If you already have this script in your project - you can safely delete the one that is shipped with the Update Manager.
 Alternatively, if you do not trust the update manager (which is nice of you, really), then you can remove the attributes from all of the scripts in this project.

+Finally, keep a close eye on Unity's ECS implementation, as this is clearly the future of the engine.
+While it's great and dandy, it's not quite possible to do everything using Unity's ECS, so this project is still useful for regular MonoBehaviour logic.